 This course is a contract internship with the student, the host institution and the IAIA Museum Studies program.
 As a follow-up to Museum Internship I, the student will be expected to contribute to an internship at a more advanced level appropriate to the museum department and site selected.
 The student will have an opportunity to spend concentrated time with professionals in one or more areas of the museum discipline: exhibitions, collections management, conservation, education or administration, at either the IAIA Museum or other local or national museums.
-(Prerequisites: Museum Studies students with second-year standing or above.)
+(Prerequisite: Instructor consent)